Mark Behr: Early life

-Behr was born into a family of farmers in the district of Oljorro, Arusha, Tanzania, then still Tanganyika.
+Behr was born into a family of farmers in the district of Oljorro, Arusha Region, Tanzania, then still Tanganyika.
 After the nationalisation of white-owned farms during the implementation of President Julius Nyerere's Ujamaa Policy of African Socialism in 1964, the family emigrated to South Africa.
 Here the family defined themselves as Afrikaners, with the Behr children attending Afrikaans language schools and the conservative Dutch Reformed church.

 Behr's father became a game ranger in the game parks of KwaZulu-Natal, where Behr spent his early youth.
 Between ages ten and twelve Behr attended the Drakensberg Boys' Choir School, a private music academy in the Drakensberg Mountains of KwaZulu-Natal.
 After matriculation from Port Natal High School, an Afrikaans language school in Durban, he was, like most other young white South African men of his age, conscripted into the South African Defence Force, and he served in the Angolan War, becoming a junior officer in the Marine Corps.

 Academic study and political development

 After leaving the South African Defence Force, Behr attended Stellenbosch University in the Western-Cape Province of South Africa.
 It was during this period (1985–1989) that Behr's creative work was first published; several poems appeared in the university's annual magazine, "Die Stellenbosse Student".
 While a student there, Behr became an agent for the South African apartheid government, which was committed to monitoring the activities of students on university campuses to prevent political insurrection.

 Having graduated with a Bachelor of Arts degree with majors in English and Politics, Behr proceeded to read for an Honors degree in Politics.
 After a year with IDASA (the Institute for a Democratic Alternative for South Africa) Behr became a Research Fellow and lecturer at the International Peace Research Institute in Oslo, Norway, and began to travel between Europe, South Africa, and the United States.
 He enrolled at the University of Notre Dame in the United States where he studied with Joseph Buttigieg, the translator of Antonio Gramsci's Prison Notebooks.
-Behr graduated from Notre Dame with Master's degrees in International Peace Studies in 1993, Fiction Writing in 1998, and English Literature in 2000.
+Behr graduated from Notre Dame with master's degrees in International Peace Studies in 1993, Fiction Writing in 1998, and English Literature in 2000.